1992 Hooters 500: Jeff Gordon

 Around lap 118, rookie Jeff Gordon brought the #24 Chevrolet into the pits for service.
 The Ray Evernham-led "Rainbow Warriors" crew, which in later years would become famous for their pit stop efficiency, was nowhere near that level in this race and their errors caused Evernham to refer to them as the “Keystone Kops”.
 During the stop, a roll of duct tape was left on the trunk lid.
-As Gordon left, the roll of tape rolled onto the track, and it struck the front of points leader Allison's Ford.
-The #28 suffered damage to the front air dam, which caused Allison to drop back from second place where he had been running; he would continue to battle handling issues for the rest of the race.
+As Gordon left, the roll of tape rolled onto the track.

+As it so happened, the points leader was driving by and the tape hit the front air dam on the #28.
+This caused more fender damage and Allison, who was already battling issues stemming from the incident mentioned earlier, began falling back from second place.
+His crew was able to fix the damage under caution, however, and he kept running.
 Gordon would eventually crash out of the race on lap 164, finishing 31st.

 Second half

 As the race neared its halfway point, three of the six championship contenders had seen their shots at claiming the Winston Cup fall victim to bad fortune.
 As mentioned above, Petty's engine troubles had made his championship chase moot.
-Gant, who had been running in the top three earlier in the race, found himself falling further and further off the pace and would eventually go multiple laps down to end his hopes at becoming the oldest champion in Cup Series history.
+Gant, who had been running in the top three earlier in the race, found himself falling further and further off the pace as he battled his car and a case of influenza; he would eventually go multiple laps down to end his hopes at becoming the oldest champion in Cup Series history.
 Martin had led twice for a total of 47 laps, but on lap 160 the engine on the #6 failed and he was forced out of the event.